 Bratislava, Slovakia – Former Slovak Prime Minister and current chairman of the ruling Smer party Robert Fico has dropped his bid to lead the country’s Constitutional Court.

-Robert Fico, who was forced out of office last year in the aftermath of the mass protests triggered by the murder of investigative journalist Jan Kuciak, withdrew his bid after the Most-Hid party, a junior partner of the governing coalition representing Slovakia’s ethnic Hungarian minority, announced it refused to back him.
+Robert Fico, who was forced out of office last year and replaced by close ally Peter Pellegrini in the aftermath of the mass protests triggered by the murder of investigative journalist Jan Kuciak, withdrew his bid after the Most-Hid party, a junior partner of the governing coalition representing Slovakia’s ethnic Hungarian minority, announced it refused to back him.

-After dropping his bid, Fico threatened Most-Hid of “serious consequences for the functioning of the cabinet” if its MP’s voted for candidates from the opposition, as Reuters reports.
+After dropping his bid for the Constitutional Court position, Fico threatened Most-Hid of “serious consequences for the functioning of the cabinet” if its MP’s voted for candidates from the opposition, as Reuters reports.

 The Constitutional Court rules whether legislation passed by Parliament and lower courts judgments are in line with the country’s constitution.
 It’s made up of 13 judges serving for a 12-year term.